🔗 How to Connect GitHub with Bolt AI — Step-by-Step Guide (Import &

 https://github.com/your-username/your-repo

-💡 Tip: Make sure your repo is public, or if it’s private, that you’re signed in to GitHub inside Bolt.new.
+💡 Tip: Make sure your repo is public, or if it’s private, that you’re signed in to GitHub inside Bolt AI.

-✅ Step 2: Open your repo directly in Bolt.new
+✅ Step 2: Open your repo directly in Bolt AI

 1. In your browser, open a new tab and type this special Bolt URL format: